30 March, 2015

 You might not be able to grow a full-sized garden on a smaller patio, but that doesn’t mean you can’t keep any plants.
 Many people hang flowers on their balcony rails, while others use container gardens to add a little life to their space.
 Check this metal glue out, if you plan on making a vertical garden.
 You can grow fresh herbs, succulents, vertical gardens, and more the key is simply thinking of small vessels to keep all your plants in.

 The smallest of balconies pose one major challenge: Offering both seating and dining space.
 In situations like this, you can opt for furniture with multiple functions.
 Outdoor sofas and coffee tables can be the main dining table when you have outdoor placemats and dinnerware, while bistro tables with throws and seat cushions are just as good for reading and relaxing as they are for eating.
+Additionally, while planning, you can remove planters to make space for sitting and create a wall garden to incorporate the plants.
+You could look for necessary equipment like wire trellis systems, wire mesh, balustrade cables, tensioned garden wires, etc., to build a vertical garden.

 Keep it cozy